tossinramen/shapes_api/README.md

 To learn more about implementing Shapes in your app, check out our [examples repository](https://github.com/shapesinc/api).

-## Features

-Shapes API comes with many features that you won’t find in general APIs.
-Here's a quick overview:

-### Memories
-Shapes API supports cross-platform, long-term and short-term memory!
-Shapes will automatically reference relevant memories across sessions.

-### Image Generation
-You can generate images directly through Shapes API — just use the `!imagine` command or the relevant endpoint.

-### 50+ Models
-Access all trending LLMs including GPT-4.1, Claude Sonnet 3.7, Gemini 2.5 Pro, and more — all through a single API.
-Models can be configured in the AI Engine tab on the selected Shape's dashboard.

-### Voice Generation
-Shapes API supports voice messages.
-Configure your integration to send back audio replies using the built-in voice features.

-Check out the examples in the repo to learn how to use each of these features in your integration!

 ## Getting Started
 You will need to generate an API Key.
 Every API Key is tied to a specific Shape.
 Get yours [here](https://shapes.inc/developer)